SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 Serial.println(analogClockSpeed(3000)); // sets prescaler such that frequency of ADC clock is as close to but not more than  2000 (kHz)
 // as possible which is the maximum supported according to the datasheet.
 Any number of 2000 or higher will get same results.
 Serial.println(analogClockSpeed(20)); // A ridiculously slow ADC clock request.
 Datasheet says minimum is 125.
 Maximum prescaler is 256, so this would
-                                      // set the ADC clock to that fot the lowest ADC clock possible with this clock speed and return that (93 kHz (93.75 truncated to int)).
+                                      // set the ADC clock to that for the lowest ADC clock possible with this clock speed and return that (93 kHz (93.75 truncated to int)).

 // For Ex-series
 Serial.println(analogClockSpeed(20000)); // Above manufacurer max spec, so seeks out a value that is no larger than that spec 3000 if internal reference selected or 6000 otherwise.